 Here is the link to the Knowledge Base article to check and set your hard drive to GPT instead of MBR: GPT Requirement Guide.

-This is NovaStor Technical Support.
 We believe that you would benefit from reading this Knowledge Base article titled "Disable USB sleep settings (to correct backup device issues)" after reading the description of your ticket / question or by reviewing your log set.
-Here is that article text:
+Here is the text from that article:

-WARNING: DO NOT CONNECT YOUR USB HARD DRIVE TO A USB HUB, DIRECTLY CONNECT THE USB DRIVE DIRECTLY TO A USB PORT ON THE PC.
+WARNING: DO NOT USE A USB HUB, CONNECT THE USB DRIVE DIRECTLY TO A USB PORT ON THE PC.
 NovaBACKUP does not support connecting a USB hard drive through a USB hub.
 This will cause backup errors to occur and most likely will cause the backup job to stop mid-way through.

 If you seem to have trouble with USB external hard drive disconnecting or going to sleep prior to, during or after a backup follow this guide to disable various Windows sleep settings that might be enabled and causing interruption: